Hey Joe: Lyrics

 The lyrics to "Little Sadie" often locate the events in Thomasville, North Carolina, and "down in" Jericho, South Carolina (a large rice plantation in the lowlands); Roberts was born in South Carolina.
 Variations of "Little Sadie" have been recorded under various titles (including "Bad Lee Brown", "Penitentiary Blues", "Cocaine Blues", "Whiskey Blues") by many artists, including Clarence Ashley (1930).

 The lyrics are written in two stanzas with a short repeated refrain.
 The first stanza has a bystander locate Joe walking with a gun in his hand and asks about his intentions.
-Joe answers with the main refrain that his girlfriend did him wrong and he wishes to shoot her.
+Joe answers with the main refrain that his woman did him wrong and he wishes to shoot her.
 In the second stanza, Joe is preparing to go on the run to Mexico in order to evade capture and avoid the police.
 The lyrics have been interpreted in two different casts of opinion with the first cast claiming that the lyrics point to the flight of Joe to Mexico as his quest for freedom from oppression in avoiding the law.
 The other approach to the lyrics has been to read the "woman-done-me-wrong" song as "ugly and misogynist, with Joe's air of unapologetic defiance" being unjustifiable according to writer David Stubbs.

 Early recordings (1965–1966)

 Roberts' song gained fans in the Los Angeles music scene of the mid-1960s, which led to fast-paced recordings in 1965 and 1966 by the Leaves, the Standells, the Surfaris, Love, the Music Machine, and the Byrds, swiftly making the song a garage rock classic.
 Both Valenti and the Byrds' David Crosby have been reported as helping to popularize the song before it was recorded by the Leaves in December 1965.

 The Leaves, who had been introduced to the song while attending performances by the Byrds (who had yet to record their own version of the song) at Ciro's in Los Angeles, recorded and released three versions of "Hey Joe" between 1965 and 1966.
 Their first version was released in November/December 1965, but sold poorly.
 The band's third recorded version of the song became a hit in May/June 1966, reaching No. 31 on the Billboard Hot 100 chart and No. 29 on the Canadian RPM Magazine charts.
 The Leaves' version is the only recording of the song to reach the Top 40 of the Billboard chart.

 The Surfaris’ recording of the song, released on the B-side of its "So Get Out" single, is sometimes cited as being the first rock recording of the song, but a number of reliable sources contend that the Surfaris' version dates from 1966, well after the Leaves' original 1965 version.
 There is some dispute over exactly when the Surfaris' recording of the song was released.
-Some sources list its release date as being late 1965 and other sources list it as being June 1966.
+Some sources list its release date as being late 1965 and other sources list it as being June 1966; the catalog # sequencing for Decca Records places the release in April 1966.